AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition

 \subsection{Case Study}

-As shown in Figure~\ref{fig:case_study}, the three cases reveal both the robustness and the limitations of our framework.
-In the left case, the generated queries are highly consistent with the underlying emotional cues, which leads to relevant retrieved evidence and ultimately a correct prediction.
-In the middle case, although a certain degree of query drift appears during the reasoning process, the retrieved evidence still retains the dominant emotional signal, allowing the model to recover the correct result.
-In contrast, in the right case, the query drift brings in misleading evidence that gradually biases subsequent evidence selection and reasoning, finally resulting in an incorrect prediction.
-These examples indicate that the framework shows reasonable tolerance to moderate intermediate errors, but its performance can still degrade when the retrieved emotional evidence is seriously distorted or misaligned with the true affective state.
+Figure~\ref{fig:case_study} shows both the robustness and limitations of AffectAgent.
+In the left case, the generated queries align with the underlying emotional cues, allowing the retriever to return relevant evidence and produce a correct prediction.
+In the middle case, some query drift occurs during reasoning, but the retrieved evidence retains the dominant emotional signal and the model recovers the correct result.
+In the right case, the drift introduces misleading evidence that gradually affects later evidence selection and reasoning and leads to an incorrect prediction.
+These cases show that AffectAgent tolerates moderate errors in intermediate decisions but remains sensitive when the evidence is severely distorted or misaligned with the true emotional state.